Now what? How Belgium's government formation works

 Historically, this process has not posed such issues as at the federal level.
 The largest party starts negotiations and usually also assigns the regional Minister-President.
 While this should be relatively uncontentious in Brussels or Wallonia, the election results in Flanders are likely to shake things up.

-"The cards are a bit different with Vlaams Belang as the largest party," Sinardet says.
-"They will get the right of initiative, but whether they will actually succeed in forming a government is an entirely different question."
+"The cards would be a bit different if Vlaams Belang had become the largest party," Sinardet says.
+"They would have gotten the right of initiative, but whether they would actually succeed in forming a government is an entirely different question."

 Copyright © 2024 The Brussels Times.
 All Rights Reserved.